feluxe/gitsub_DEPRECATED/README.md

 **add alias**

-You can call the `gitsub` directly or add an alias to your terminal `rc` file, e.g.
+You can call the `gitsub` binary directly or add an alias to your terminal `rc` file, e.g.

 `~/.zshrc`